Enter your E-mail Address

 Here they are photographed at night during an amazing lights festival.

-Then there are museums, parks, gourmet restaurants, luxury hotels, dance clubs, entertainment.
+The town has museums, parks, gourmet and specialty restaurants, luxury hotels, dance clubs, entertainment.
 They are just some of the temptations that pull you into the City.
-But there are so many things that make you love Sydney.
+But there are so many things to do in Sydney, whether you are a tourist or a local.

 First it's the weather.
 Then the vibrant atmosphere every month.
 Both combine to offer you such a nice climate and make it a desirable city to live in.
 Here is more information about the weather and what to do in spring, how to enjoy the summer, where to go in autumn and what to do in winter.